Aston Martin DB7 Vantage V12 For Sale

 Out went the CD changer (one of the USB inputs holds a flash drive with hundreds

-of high bit rate tracks, so CD changer not missed).
+of high bit rate tracks, so CD changer would not be missed).

 In its place went an Alpine mono subwoofer amp.
 This was a doddle to wire up